Los Angeles Hotels

 627 North La Peer Dr., West Hollywood

 Over the last decade, Los Angeles has outgrown its one-industry city image, and West Hollywood is a big reason why.
 At its center sits La Peer Hotel, tucked into its namesake street between Melrose and Santa Monica Boulevards.
-From here, you can walk to some of LA's best mid-century furniture shops, interior design offices, home accessory stores, and the Pacific Design Center.
+From here, you can walk to some of LA's best mid-century modern furniture shops, interior design offices, home accessory stores, and the Pacific Design Center.
 This focus on good design bleeds into the hotel itself, by way of custom couches, Moroccan tiling, cool grey and white finishes, and a beautiful back patio.
 Each room is outfitted with considered details, including embroidered wall art and a large soaking tub.
 Given its proximity to excellent food and entertainment (goop favorite Gracias Madre is around the corner), it's surprising how quiet a stay here can be.
-Be sure to book a table at Viale dei Romani, the in-house Italian-meets-Moroccan restaurant for wood-fired seafood and some of the best pizza in town.
+Be sure to book a table at Viale dei Romani, the in-house Italian-meets-Moroccan restaurant, for wood-fired seafood and some of the best pizza in town.

 Montage Beverly Hills